tevynfudge/programming-notes/notes/async.md

 However, sometimes we want a little bit more control over how and when certain functions are called.
 Callbacks are useful in doing this.

-In simplest terms, a callback is a function passed as an argument to another function.
+In simplest terms, a callback is **a function passed as an argument to another function**.

 Take this code for example: